southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 EXECUTE ... -channel cdi
 ```

-> **Note**: Using the CDI SDK v1.0, when starting the channel in CDI mode (i.e. separate connections), we find that the communication works reliably once a connection is established, but that it may take several attempts to successfully connect and that the initialization sometimes fails with the following assertion:
+> **Note**: Using the CDI SDK v1.0, when starting the channel in CDI mode (i.e. separate connections), we find that the communication works reliably once a connection is established, but it may take several attempts to successfully connect as the initialization sometimes fails with the following assertion:
 _Assertion failed: 0 == ret, file ...\aws-cdi-sdk\src\cdi\adapter_efa.c, line 278_

 Lastly, as part of the protocol, CDI can send information about the video payloads it transmits including parameters such as frame width, height and rate, sample format, bit depth, alpha channel, among other settings.
 Similarly, in the case of audio payloads, it can provide metadata such as channel layout, sample rate, and language.
 A receiver can use this information to configure itself appropriately.